 There are many ways to get involved in genetics.
 Please check the Resources section on each condition to find links to support groups and sites where you can find additional genetic information.

-You may also consider getting involved through your Regional Genectics Collaborative.
-In New England, it is the New England Genetics Collaborative.
+You may also consider getting involved through your Regional Genectics Network.
+In New England, it is the New England Regional Genetics Network.
 Click here to see the other six regions around the country.